Derivation of effective gradient flow equations and dynamical truncation of training data in Deep Learning: Introduction

 \section{Introduction}

-The importance and technological impact of Machine Learning (ML) and Deep Learning (DL) in recent times has been extraordinary, accompanied by steep advancements in the design of algorithms, computational implementations, and applications across a vast range of disciplines.
-Nevertheless, a mathematically rigorous conceptual understanding of the core reasons underlying the functioning of DL algorithms (the question of "interpretability") has, to a large extent, remained elusive.
-In fact, it is presently an accepted practice to use DL algorithms as a "black box".

-In this paper, we continue our investigation of the interpretability problem in supervised learning in DL, \cite{cheewa-1,cheewa-2,cheewa-4,cheewa-5} (joint with P. Mu\~{n}oz Ewald) and \cite{ch-6}.
-Our focus in the work at hand is to derive the effective equations for the cumulative weights and biases, and to understand the action of the gradient flow in terms of a dynamical system acting on the training data in the input layer, where we choose the ReLU activation function.
+In this paper, we continue our investigation of the interpretability (or "black box") problem in Deep Learning in \cite{ch-6,cheewa-1,cheewa-3,cheewa-4,cheewa-5}, specifically in the context of supervised learning.
+Our aim in the work at hand is to elucidate the training dynamics as a geometrically intuitive process in the input layer.
+To this end, we determine the action of the gradient flow in terms of a dynamical system acting on the training data in the input layer, by deriving the effective equations for the cumulative weights and biases (for simplicity of presentation, we choose the ReLU activation function).
 We analyze several classes of solutions, and show that the gradient flow in DL is equivalent to the action of dynamical truncations in input space, by which clusters of training data are progressively reduced in their geometric complexity; under the right circumstances, they are contracted to points.
-The latter corresponds to a dynamical realization of neural collapse \cite{PHD20}, and leads to zero loss training.
+The latter corresponds to a dynamical realization of the phenomenon of neural collapse computationally evidenced in \cite{PHD20}, and leads to zero training loss.